FlingOS/FlingOS/Documentation/Markdown/Reference Articles/FlingOS.markdown

     In the configurations drop-down select Debug (you should also see Release and Docs modes).
 Select the "AnyCPU" platform for now.
 5. To build the kernel, follow these steps (in this order!!):

-    1. Open Kernel\Debug folder and build Kernel.Debug.Data followed by Kernel.Debug.Debugger.
+    1. Open Kernel\Debug folder and build Kernel.Debug.Data.
+(Note: Building the Kernel.Debug.Debugger is unnecessary and will probably just cause build errors / missing package / missing executable exceptions.
+It is not expected to work at this time.)
     2. Open Kernel\Compiler folder and build Kernel.Compiler followed by Architectures\Kernel.Compiler.Architectures.x86_32 followed by Kernel.Compiler.App.
     3. Open Drivers\Compiler folder and build Drivers.Compiler.MSBuildTask
     4. Select the "x86" platform